wu87988622/ohara/docs/src/custom_streamapp.rst

 metrics data here means :ref:`official metrics <streamapp-official-metrics>` which contains :ref:`Counters <connector-counter>` for now (other type of metrics will be introduced in the future).
-The metrics data could be fetched by :ref:`StreamApp APIs<rest-stream>`.
+The metrics data could be fetched by :ref:`StreamApp APIs<rest-streams>`.
 Developers will be able to implement their own custom metrics in the foreseeable future.

 Ohara leverages JMX to offer the metrics data to streamApp.
 It means that all metrics you have created are stored as Java beans and accessible through JMX service.
-The streamApp will expose a port via :ref:`StreamApp APIs<rest-stream>` for other JMX client tool used, such as JMC, but we still encourage you to use :ref:`StreamApp APIs<rest-stream>` as it offers a more readable format of metrics.
+The streamApp will expose a port via :ref:`StreamApp APIs<rest-streams>` for other JMX client tool used, such as JMC, but we still encourage you to use :ref:`StreamApp APIs<rest-streams>` as it offers a more readable format of metrics.

 .. _streamapp-official-metrics: